openstack-archive/fuel-library/docs/pages/0050-installation-instructions.rst

 * Install OpenStack controller nodes sequentially, one by one
     * run "``puppet agent --test``" on fuel-01
-    * wait for installation to complete
+    * wait for the installation to complete
     * repeat the same for fuel-02 and fuel-03
-    * .. important:: it's important to establish the cluster of OpenStack controllers in sequential fashion, due to the nature of assembling MySQL cluster based on Galera
+    * .. important:: It is important to establish the cluster of OpenStack controllers in sequential fashion, due to the nature of assembling MySQL cluster based on Galera

-* Install OpenStack compute nodes, you can do it in parallel if you want
+* Install OpenStack compute nodes.
+You can do it in parallel if you wish.
     * run "``puppet agent --test``" on fuel-04
-    * wait for installation to complete
+    * wait for the installation to complete

-* You OpenStack cluster is ready to go
+* Your OpenStack cluster is ready to go

 .. _common-technical-issues: